Ways to Stay Warm While Conserving Energy at Home

 Insulate Your Home

 There are a variety of companies and contractors out there who you can hire to inspect and insulate your home.
-Many of these inspectors work on an array of buildings and are protected by bonds in case something goes wrong.
+A home inspector that works on an array of buildings and are protected by bonds in case something goes wrong.
 They can check to see if there are any air leaks in your home, which can be found around windows, doors, and other openings in your home.

 Layer Your Clothes